Skip to contents

 init_fn

 A function that initializes the particle states.
-It should take the current particles as its first argument and return a vector or matrix of initial particle states.
+It should take `num_particles` as an argument for initializing the particles and return a vector or matrix of initial particle states.
+It can include any model-specific parameters as named arguments.

 transition_fn